Updated 08/09/25

 Many of us are lucky to have a dishwasher in our homes.
 With increasingly busy lifestyles and a constant stream of washing up to do, these really are vital appliances in today’s families.
 Unfortunately however, you may notice a detrimental effect on your glassware when they have been through a few wash cycles.
-So what causes etching on glass?
+But why?

 Firstly, what does etching on glass look like?